St John's College, Cambridge: Buildings and courts since 1900

 Located to the west of the chapel tower lies Chapel Court, which was constructed together with North Court and Forecourt in the 1930s to account for an increase in student numbers.
 North Court is located just north of Chapel Court and Forecourt is situated to the east, facing St John's Street.
-The latter is used partly as a car park for fellows and a night entrance to the college.
+The latter is used partly as a car park for fellows and leads to what is now the principal porters' lodge and entrance to the college.
 All three courts were designed by the architect Edward Maufe.

-Further increases in student numbers following WWII prompted the college to again increase the number of accommodation buildings.
-Cripps Court was built in the late 1960s to satisfy this demand.
+Further increases in student numbers following the Second World War prompted the college to increase the number of accommodation buildings.
+The Cripps Building was built in the late 1960s to satisfy this demand.
 It is located just behind New Court and forms two courts (Upper & Lower River Court).
 Designed by architects Philip Powell and Hidalgo Moya, the building is Grade II* listed having received an award from the British Architectural Institution.
 It is considered an exemplar of late 20th-century architectural style and is named after its main benefactor, Humphrey Cripps.
-In 2014, the building went through an extensive refurbishment programme, which saw renovated accommodation and structural repairs, including the cleaning of the Portland stone which the building is made of.
+In 2014, the building went through an extensive refurbishment programme, which saw renovated accommodation and structural repairs, including the cleaning of the Portland stone from which the building was made.